VincentLanglet/Twig-CS-Fixer/README.md

 ## Installation

-This standard can be installed with the [Composer](https://getcomposer.org/) dependency manager.
+This standard can be installed with [Composer](https://getcomposer.org/).

 Add the coding standard as a dependency of your project
 ```bash